 To begin entering a Lookup Key, click in the text box and add a bracket.
 This will give you a dropdown menu of all columns in your table.
 You can continue typing the name of the column or click on the column name to select it.

-In the following example, we've created a unique Lookup Key by combining Trainee ID and Sex.
-The Lookup Key in this case is [Trainee ID][Sex].
+In the following example, we've created a unique Lookup Key by combining School ID and School Location.
+The Lookup Key in this case is [School ID][School Location].

-If we were to link a row in this table with a row in a different table, a row where Person ID is "123" and Sex is "Female" will now display as "123Female".
+If we were to link a row in this table with a row in a different table, a row where School ID is "123" and School Location is "Washington DC" will now display as "123Washington DC".

 To configure the Lookup Key in a specific format, users can add spaces and special characters between column names.
-In the example below, we've made the Lookup Key and display more readable by adding a comma between the Person ID and Sex.
+In the example below, we've made the Lookup Key and display more readable by adding a comma between the School ID and School Location.

 You can now use the Lookup Key to Link Data Tables.